kubeshop/botkube/examples/service-debugging/README.md

-# BotKube Use Case: Collaboratively debug Kubernetes resources via Slack
+# Botkube Use Case: Collaboratively debug Kubernetes resources via Slack

 This example showcases debugging a failing Pod with a network issue.
 You will learn:

-- how BotKube notifies you about errors
+- how Botkube notifies you about errors
 - how to execute `kubectl` commands via `@Botkube`
 - how the `kubectl` permission restriction works